-name CICS calls RACF, using the specified resource class name, to check whether the userid associated with the transaction is authorized to access the specified destination.
+name CICS calls RACF, using the specified resource class name, to check whether the userid associated with the transaction is authorized to access the specified transient data queue.
 The resource class name is Dname and the grouping class name is Ename.

-NO CICS does not perform any transient data security checks, allowing any user to access any transient data destination.
+NO CICS does not perform any transient data security checks, allowing any user to access any transient data queue.